 What do I wear?

-Clothes!
 Unity is a welcoming place with a casual environment where you can come as you are.
 You can wear a dress or a suit and tie, but most people dress casually.
 And don’t forget your face covering!

-I have children; do you have activities for them during your services?
+Do you have activities for children during your services?

 How big is your congregation?